The $100 Billion Question: How Can Investors Find the Next Netflix?

 Netflix is by no means alone in using data to keep existing customers engaged.
 Amazon, for instance, uses similar tactics to advertise products to existing customers based on their shopping preferences.
 But of course, Amazon has already seen huge growth, and part of successful investing is identifying new companies that still have major growth ahead.

-Making It Easier for Consumers to Get What They Already Want
+Make It Easier for Consumers to Get What They Want

 Video stores have been around since the 1970s, and consumer desire to watch movies at home hasn’t abated.
 Netflix took this experience, made it many times more convenient, and packaged it up into a monthly fee.
-This took the company from about 23 million customers in 2011 to nearly 118 million around the world today.
-Adding 100 million customers is the same as signing up about one third of the entire United States population.
+This took the company from about 23 million customers in 2011 to more than 200 million around the world in 2021.
+Adding 200 million customers is the same as signing up about two-thirds of the entire U.S. population.

-However, it is also important to look beyond the business model to the financials.
-Blue Apron has struggled for profits, laid off a lot of workers, and watched its stock price fall during a period where Netflix has shown tremendous growth.
 Still, while you might not want to sink your dollars into Blue Apron, there are some promising competitors in the meal kit delivery space also worth watching.
-All of the subscription box companies may not survive, but it is likely at least a few will be breakout successes—just like Netflix.
+While all of the subscription box companies may not survive, but it is likely at least a few will be breakout successes—just like Netflix.